-When you hold mutual funds, they are typically held in trust on behalf of the investor and are not assets of the mutual fund company or brokerage firm.
+When you hold mutual funds, they are typically held in trust on behalf of the investor and are not assets of the mutual fund company or brokerage firm itself.
 For this reason, investors should note that it is extremely unlikely that a mutual fund company or brokerage firm will fail and thus cause investors to lose money.

 If an extreme and rare event occurred, such as bankruptcy, and when the funds and the fund company are separate legal entities, the fund company's creditors could not claim the funds’ assets to pay the fund company's debt obligations under the bankruptcy.
 In this worst case scenario, the investment company that manages the mutual funds could get into financial trouble, close operation, or go bankrupt, but not the mutual funds themselves.

 In the unusual case where some or all of a customer’s cash and securities are missing, Securities Investor Protection Corporation (SIPC) insurance covers losses up to $500,000 (maximum of $250,000 for cash losses) for mutual funds covered at an SIPC-member brokerage firm.

 Therefore, if an investor wanted to play it as safe as possible, they would not hold more than $500,000 in mutual funds at one company.
 Also keep in mind that SIPC protects investors from the bankruptcy or insolvency of a brokerage firm.
 Mutual fund companies are not brokerage firms, so their clients do not receive SIPC protection.
 So the only real protection mutual fund investors get is if they have cash in a sweep account or deposit account that is proprietary of the brokerage company.

 It is important to note that bankruptcy of a mutual fund company, especially a large one like Vanguard or Fidelity, is not likely to have extreme financial problems that would harm investors.
 The only real risk that mutual fund investors should be concerned about is market risk (the loss of principal).
 But even then it is that same risk that is part of the potential for achieving high returns.

 To achieve proper diversification, investors should be focus more on diversifying among several mutual fund types, not mutual fund companies.
 This mutual fund mix should include riskier equity funds, conservative fixed-income funds, and short-term focused money market funds.